UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 In Georgia’s deregulated natural gas market, consumers must choose a private marketer for their gas supply while Atlanta Gas Light manages the delivery infrastructure.

-The most confusing aspect of setting up utilities in Georgia is often the natural gas market.
-Most of the state, particularly the greater Atlanta area, sits on pipelines owned by Atlanta Gas Light (AGL).
-However, AGL does not sell gas to consumers.
-This brings us to the topic of Atlanta Gas Light vs Marketers.
+The most confusing aspect of setting up services is often the deregulated natural gas Georgia market.
+Most of the state, particularly the greater Atlanta metro area, relies on underground pipelines owned by Atlanta Gas Light (AGL).
+However, AGL strictly maintains the infrastructure — they do not sell gas directly to consumers.

 Illustration of a person searching online for local water, sewer, and waste providers in Georgia.